-all exist.
+The output of the Task determines if the Task needs to be run-the task is considered finished iff the outputs all exist.
 Subclasses should override this method to return a single Target or a list of Target instances.

-workers, such as a DFS or database.
+Implementation note If running multiple workers, the output must be a resource that is accessible by all workers, such as a DFS or database.
 Otherwise, workers might compute the same output since they don't see the work done by other workers.